ioanungurean/forge-react-app/README.md

 Runs the app in development mode.<br>
 Open [http://localhost:9000](http://localhost:9000) to view it in the browser.

-The page will automatically modify without reloading when you make changes to the code. ([React Hot Loader](https://github.com/gaearon/react-hot-loader)) <br>
+The page will automatically modify when you make changes to the code. <br>
 You will see the build errors and lint warnings in the console.

 #### `npm run test` or `yarn test`